MiSTle-Dev/FPGA-Companion/src/bl616/README.md

 ## tang onboard bl616

 A build script creates for the several setups specific binaries and .ini files including the needed ``bl616_fpga_partner_`` firmware.
 The ``buildall`` folder will contain all needed files for a release.
-So far TN20k and Console60k apart from M0S Dock is supported.
-Presently it seems that GW5AST-LV138 JTAG interface can't be re-purposed on for unknown reasons.
-TM60k and Primer 25k are likely possible but not released yet.
+So far TN20k, Console60k, Primer25k apart from M0S Dock are supported.
+Presently it seems that GW5AST-LV138 JTAG interface can't be re-purposed for unknown reasons.
+TM60k is very likely possible but not released yet.
 TP20k and TN9k are excluded as their BL702 doesn't support required USB host mode.

 ```shell
 buildall.bat